bao156/react-udacity-project1/starter/README.md

 └── src
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
+    ├── component # This will centralize your compenent in project │   ├── book
+    │           └── index.jsx
+    │   ├── book-shelf
+    │            └── index.jsx
+    │
+    ├── constant
+    │       ├── index.jsx
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
     ├── icons # Helpful images for your app.
 Use at your discretion.